citrusui/me/blog/_posts/2016-03-27-gnu-vs-bsd-utilities-on-ios.md

 You can use the iosbinpack all you want — I’m not forcing you to stick with GNU.
 Just note that reinstalling GNU utilities will be a long and tedious process.

-Thanks to @ReddestDream and @parrotgeek1 for contributing to this article.
+Thanks to [ReddestDream](https://github.com/ReddestDream) and [parrotgeek1](https://github.com/parrotgeek1) for contributing to this article.
 I really appreciate it!